vaibhavkyy/codeigniter-URL-Shortner/README.md

 # codeigniter-URL-Shortner

+This is a small url shortner website based on php codeigniter framework.
 Download the zip file,unzip it and put it into your htdocs folder.
 Create a new database and name it 'redirect'.
 Import the sql file into the database you created.